An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Model Description

 In addition to the bulge kinematic model, we adopt the \citet{Koshimoto2021model} disk model both for stellar density and kinematics.
 The disk is divided into 7 age-based sub-components of the thin disk and one additional thick disk component, following the disk sub-component scheme used in the Besan{\c c}on model \citep{Robin2003}.
-The disk models are flat in the inner Galaxy, where the disk is less well-constrained, and an exponential function in the outer (R$\gtrsim$5 kpc) disk.
-Compared against other Galactic model applications to microlensing analysis, \citeauthor{Koshimoto2021model} included a more detailed model of disk kinematics motivated by Gaia DR2 \citep{GaiaCollaboration2018}.
+The disk models are flat in the inner Galaxy, where the disk is less well-constrained, and a sech$^2$ (thin disk) or exponential (thick disk) function in the outer (R$\gtrsim$5 kpc) disk.
+Compared against Galactic models used in prior microlensing analysis, \citeauthor{Koshimoto2021model} included a more detailed model of disk kinematics motivated by Gaia DR2 \citep{GaiaCollaboration2018}.
 The disk kinematic model parameterization is drawn from \citet{Sharma2014} and includes a skewed azimuthal velocity distribution.
 It assumes that the Galaxy is in dynamical equilibrium and a uses a modified Shu distribution function \citep{Shu1969, Schonrich2012, Sharma2013}.
-In short, the model probabilistically selects a guiding-center radius for each star as a function of its true Galactocentric distance.
-Rotation velocity is drawn from a rotation curve based on \citet{Portail2015}, and azimuthal velocity from a function of rotation velocity, guiding-light radius, and true Galactocentric distance.
+In short, it probabilistically selects a guiding-center radius for each star as a function of its true Galactocentric distance.
+Rotation velocity is drawn from a rotation curve based on \citet{Portail2015}, and azimuthal velocity from a function of rotation velocity, guiding-center radius, and true Galactocentric distance.
 Velocity dispersions in the $R$ and $z$ dimensions are computed as a function of Galactocentric distance and population age.

-The stellar halo is relatively unimportant for microlensing survey statistics in the direction of the Galactic bulge and plane.
+The stellar halo is unimportant for microlensing survey statistics in the direction of the Galactic bulge and plane ($\sim0.1$\% of all stars in an example \iroman GBTDS field).
 We adopt the halo spheroid density and zero-mean Gaussian distribution kinematic models of the Besan{\c c}on model \citep{Robin2003}.
+As with the other populations in our model, compact objects in the stellar halo are generated as a part of this population, where stars that have evolved beyond the phases covered by the isochrones (see \S\ref{sec:model_evol}) are kept as dark compact objects (white dwarfs, neutron stars, and black holes with no photometry).
+In the halo, this is $\sim15$\% of the population's generated stars.
+No additional compact halo objects are injected.